Efficient Adaptive Federated Optimization: Convergence Analyses

-These assumptions are standard within the literature and have been used in previous works~\citep{AdaptiveFederatedOptimization,AdaAlter,FedNOVA,FedAvgConvOnNonIID}.
-We note that Assumption $2$ implies $|\nabla F_i (x)| \le G$ for $x \in \mathcal{X}$ via Jensen and integrating over $z \sim \mathcal{D}_i$.
-In particular, this delineates an $\widetilde{L}$-Lipschitz family of client objectives given that the arguments are $\eta_\ell\varepsilon_s$-bounded away from each other,
+We note that although we assume a uniform upper bound on the full batch gradient (as opposed to stochastic gradients) for the convergence results to hold.
+These assumptions are standard within the literature and have been used in previous works~\citep{xie2019local,FedNOVA,FedAvgConvOnNonIID}.
+In particular, this delineates an $\widetilde{L}$-Lipschitz family of objectives given that the arguments are $\eta_\ell\varepsilon_s$-bounded away from each other,

 for $i,j \in [N]$ and $\|x-y\|\ge \eta_\ell\varepsilon_s$.
-Here, $\varepsilon_s$ is an epsilon smoothing term that activates on the client side.
+Here, $\varepsilon_s$ is an epsilon smoothing term that activates on the client side and $\eta_l$ is the local learning rate.
 This quantity is used in a gradient clipping step in \name (full version Algorithm~\ref{FederatedBlendedOptimization}), where if the local gradient update is negligibly small in magnitude, then the gradient is autonomously clipped to $0$. $\eta_\ell>0$ is the local learning rate, and in particular, we note that $\widetilde{L} = \Theta(\eta_\ell^{-1})$.
 By taking $\varepsilon_s \to 0$, our algorithm recovers federated algorithms that do not utilize local gradient clipping.
 The definition the clipping threshold $\varepsilon_s$ is purely for analytical purposes; in our experiments, we take $\varepsilon_s$ to be a negligible value so that $m_k$ is not set to 0.

 We now provide a convergence bound for the general, non-convex case under local gradient descent and partial client participation.
 The full theorem statement is provided in Appendix~\ref{FederatedBlendedOptimizationAppendix} as Theorem~\ref{NonConvexCongergenceBoundForFederatedBlendedOptimization}.
-The SM3 instantiation of \nameplus, as well as the generalization to the case where we use Adam as the server/client optimizers are provided in Appendices~\ref{precompactconvergenceanalysis} and~\ref{ExtendingToServerAdam}. \begin{theorem}[Simplified] Under Assumptions 1 and 2 as well as some non-restrictive optimizer update conditions (given in Theorem~\ref{NonConvexCongergenceBoundForFederatedBlendedOptimization}), for any choice of initialization $x_0$, Algorithm~\ref{FedAdaSquareGeneralForm} deterministically satisfies
+The SM3 instantiation of \nameplus, as well as the generalization to the case where we use Adam as the server/client optimizers are provided in Appendices~\ref{precompactconvergenceanalysis} and~\ref{ExtendingToServerAdam}.
+We note that the convergence bounds are derived for the deterministic setting.
+Extending the analysis to stochastic regimes and establishing analogous guarantees is a natural direction for future work. \begin{theorem}[Simplified] Under Assumptions 1 and 2 as well as some non-restrictive optimizer update conditions (Theorem~\ref{NonConvexCongergenceBoundForFederatedBlendedOptimization}), for any choice of initialization $x_0$, Algorithm~\ref{FedAdaSquareGeneralForm} satisfies

 where asymptotically,

 and